kubevirt/community/membership_policy.md

 After an extended period away from the project with no activity those members would need to re-familiarize themselves with the current state before being able to contribute effectively.

+### Inactive Reviewers/Approvers/Chairs/Leads

+Reviewers, approvers, chairs and leads are pillars of the community and are fundamental to maintaining the momentum of the project.
+Considering that they have elevated permissions and responsibilities in the project, their active engagement with the project is greatly appreciated.

+If a reviewer and/or approver steps down from their position in a repository or the project entirely, we trust that they will notify the community and create PRs to remove themselves as reviewers/approvers in the applicable repositories.
+This will help others identify and grow into the role so as to not leave a gap for any length of time.
+It will also ensure they are not erroneously tagged to review/approve PRs, which is both an inconvenience to them but also an obstacle for the project.

+When a SIG or WG Chair or Subproject Lead needs to step down from their position, it is expected that they work with the SIG/Subproject/WG to identify and mentor a willing candidate to grow into the role.
+They should then open a PR to replace them in [sigs.yaml], and move themselves to emeritus status (if applicable).

+A reviewer/approver/chair/lead may also be demoted or removed from their role if they are inactive in their area for 6 months or more, or if there is a majority vote by the remaining approvers/chairs/leads or maintainers depending on the situation (for instance, if a SIG chair abruptly leaves one remaining SIG chair).

+#### How inactivity for Reviewers/Approvers/Chairs/Leads is measured

+The KubeVirt community repo has a [project activity tool](https://github.com/kubevirt/community/blob/main/generators/cmd/contributions/README.md) that can be used to demonstrate that a reviewer/approver has been inactive for 6 months.

 [CNCF DevStats project]: https://kubevirt.devstats.cncf.io/d/9/developer-activity-counts-by-repository-group-table?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All&var-country_name=All
 [OWNERS_ALIASES]: https://github.com/kubevirt/kubevirt/tree/main/OWNERS_ALIASES